seanf316/P2-Movie-Buff-Or-Bluff/README.md

 <details><summary>Bug - User receiving Incorrect result after selecting Correct Answer.</summary>

-When questions where fetched from the API special characters where causing an issue when the user would select the correct answer they would get the incorrect result.
+When questions were fetched from the API special characters were causing an issue when the user would select the correct answer they would get the incorrect result.
 ![Question Bug](/docs/readme/bugs/question-bug.PNG)
 ![Question Bug Reason](/docs/readme/bugs/question-bug-reason.PNG)